tx00100xt/SeriousSamAlphaRemake/README.md

 cd SeriousSamAlphaRemake/Sources
 ./build-linux64.sh					# use build-linux32.sh for 32-bits
 ```
-After that , libraries will be collected in the x32 or x64 directory .
+After that , libraries will be collected in the Mods directory .
 Copy them to SeriousSamClassic/SamTFE/Mods/SSA/Bin folder.

 ### Ubuntu
 Instead of building you can install packages from ppa by adding ppa:tx00100xt/serioussam to your system's Software Sources.